-Peter Smith has extensive experience in the energy and electricity sector, most notably in positions where he had responsibility for negotiating and managing multi-million dollar energy supply contracts and oversaw the financial operation of gas-fired, wind and hydraulic generating facilities.
+Peter Smith (Vice President) has extensive experience in the energy and electricity sector, most notably in positions where he had responsibility for negotiating and managing multi-million dollar energy supply contracts and oversaw the financial operation of gas-fired, wind and hydraulic generating facilities.
 Recently retired, he has been active locally in environmental issues.
 He has given talks on climate change to the Bluewater Sustainability Initiative, the Professional Engineers groups, Green Drinks as well as open, public workshops to service clubs and churches.
 He has responded to climate deniers in the media and generally talked about the issue at every opportunity, sometimes to hostile audiences.
 He has about 20 years of board experience in other organizations, including the St Clair Child and Youth Services (Children’s Mental Health), Sarnia Community Girls’ Home and Lambton County Science Fair.
 He chaired the Children’s Mental Health Advocacy Committee of Sarnia-Lambton that successfully advocated for increased funding from the province.
 He recently joined Adopt a Scientist, an organization that puts retired scientists and engineers into the classroom to demonstrate science.
 He joined the Sierra Club to help make a difference.

 Bianca Salive (Sierra Youth Coalition Representative) a recent graduate of the University of Waterloo’s Environment and Business program, is currently working for Manulife Financial.
 During her time at the University, she participated in a variety of different programs and extracurricular activities.
 Most recently, she had the opportunity to attend the UNFCCC’s COP21 in Paris as an accredited student delegate.
 Bianca notes this as her proudest accomplishment to date.
 Bianca is a dedicated and enthusiastic advocate, with an innate passion for connecting people with the natural environment surrounding them.
 Outside of her professional and academic life, Bianca enjoys hiking, kayaking, travelling, and spending time with her dog Stitch.
 She is also an avid foodie, who loves experimenting with new and local ingredients.
 In the future, Bianca is looking to pursue a degree in international law, specializing in human rights, and continue working to defend the rights of those being displaced by the effects of climate change.